fishforwish/fgc/ms.md

 \hypertarget{Scripts}{%
 \subsection{Scripts}\label{Scripts}}

-Codes are available upon request.
+Codes are publicly available at a github

 ======== stop reading ======